AminMAD86/Buy-and-setup-netcup-vps/README.md

 Link:
 https://www.netcup.com/en/

-If you wanna both rpc and aztec node on your vps, I suggest "VPS 4000 ARM G11".
+If you wanna run both rpc and aztec node on your vps, I suggest "VPS 4000 ARM G11".

 Click on order now, fill the details and confirm your order.
 # Payment